microsoft/PartnerResources/LearningPlanResources/Business Applications/Customer Engagement/Marketing.md

 Dynamics 365 Marketing is a Microsoft business application provding marketing-automation that helps turn prospects into business relationships.
 The app is easy to use, works seamlessly with Dynamics 365 Sales, and has built-in business intelligence.

-Below you will find content to assist in upskilling on Dynamics 365 Sales and Dynamics 365 Marketing.
+Below you will find content to assist in upskilling on Dynamics 365 Marketing.
 Content is broken down as follows:

 * Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
 * Certifications: relevant Microsoft exams or certifications